-Do you want to understand and analyze international relations today in terms of diplomacy, development and environmental sustainability?
+Do you want to understand and analyse international relations today in term of diplomacy, development and environmental sustainability?
 This program provides the opportunity to adapt to the new global reality.

 What will you learn?